 The “current” payment gift annuity begins making payments immediately and is generally most appropriate for people age 60 and older.

-Calculate your gift annuity rate >
+Calculate your current payment gift annuity rate >

 Request a free, no-obligation gift annuity illustration >